LiliaFramework/Lilia/docs/docs/libraries/lia.networking.md

 receiver is specified the update is only sent to those players.

+Calling this fires the **NetVarChanged** hook on both server and clients.

 **Parameters:**

 * key (string) – Name of the variable.